Bogna Konior

 For many commentators, user-friendly generative AI technologies, such as Dall-E, ChatGPT, and Runway, herald an onslaught of unreal, informatic simulacra.
 Media theorist Matthew Kirschenbaum, for example, has predicted a “textpocalypse” in which human-authored texts will be lost in a sea of machine-generated facsimiles.
 (Indeed, who among us that teaches classes with any sort of intensive reading and writing has not wondered if our students’ critical faculties will be nipped in the bud, snuffed out before they've even been ignited, by the ease and accessibility of generative AI?)
 But is the situation really so simple and well-defined, such that we can speak of an inhuman informatics that stands opposite the supposed agency, originality, and critical spirit of human readers and writers?
 This talk argues for a new formulation of the problem, attentive to how recent AI technologies threaten to consolidate and even elevate an anachronistic humanism.
 Only by transfiguring this entrenched opposition between technics and the human can we achieve a properly humanist (or, for that matter, antihumanist) philosophy equal to the demands of the present.

-Bernard Dionysius Geoghegan is a media theorist and co-chair of the SCMS Philosophy and theory special interest group.
+Bernard Dionysius Geoghegan is a media theorist and co-chair of the SCMS Philosophy and Theory Scholarly Interest Group.
 He has taught at universities in New Haven, Paris, London, Evanston, and Gothenburg.
-Duke university published his book Code: From information theory to French theory in 2024 and his essays on media history appear in journals including Representations, Critical inquiry, and Grey room.
+Duke University published his book Code: From information theory to French theory in 2024 and his essays on media history appear in journals including Representations, Critical inquiry, and Grey room.
 He also works as a curator in the areas of media and environmental studies.